SAP-samples/btp-generative-ai-hub-use-cases/01-social-media-citizen-reporting/python_app/README.md

 # Steps to Deploy

-Below the list of commands to deploy the python application from command line with CF CLI.
+Below the list of commands to deploy the Python application from command line with CF CLI.

 1. Open a command-line console.
 2. Set the Cloud Foundry API endpoint for your subaccount.
 Execute (using your actual region URL):